Hercule Poirot (American radio series)

-Hercule Poirot is an American radio mystery drama that began on February 22, 1945, on Mutual and ended on November 21, 1947 on CBS.
+Hercule Poirot (/ˈɛərkjuːl ˈpwɑːroʊ/, /hɜːrˈkjuːl pwɑːˈroʊ/) is an American radio mystery drama that began on February 22, 1945, on Mutual and ended on November 21, 1947, on CBS.
 Harold Huber portrayed Hercule Poirot, the fictional Belgian detective who was featured in Agatha Christie's novels.
 Christie chose Huber for the role after she saw him in the film Charlie Chan at Monte Carlo (1937).
 In the series, Poirot was based in New York, rather than the London setting found in the books.
 Many of the episodes had Poirot "involved in substantive international capers".

 Mutual series

 The series on Mutual was also known as The Adventures of M. Hercule Poirot and Agatha Christie's Poirot, It consisted of 30-minute episodes, each of which contained a complete story.
 Episodes were broadcast on Thursdays at 8:30 p.m.
 Eastern Time from February 22, 1945, through September 6, 1945.
 Two additional broadcasts on Mutual occurred on Sundays (October 7 and October 14, 1945) at 9 p.m., ending Poirot's run on that network.
 (Another source says that the series ran until February 17, 1946, "before legal disputes over scripting halted it.")
 Some episodes (including "The Case of the Roving Corpse" and "The Trail Led to Death") were original, and others were adapted from Christie's stories (including "Rendezvous with Death", an adaptation of Death on the Nile).